TatianaNoug/Rift-Data/README.md

 The first one was to create a request that can return a winrate for a specific champion.
 As the document was composed of arrays of arrays we spent a little time on it.
 That was the first desktop app that we built and it was quite a chellenge, we lost many hours trying things and understanding how it works.
 Same for docker, we spent some hours to finally understand that we can't use Docker for a GUI app (That's pretty obvious but we didn't saw it at first).
-We wanted to integrate a CI/CD pipeline but it's kinda weird to implement with a Desktop app.
 Finally, we ran out of time.
 We wanted to do a lot of things in this project, and we didn't know that we will face difficulties for litteraly every step.
 I think we underestimated the amount of work for this project so we are here with an unfinished project but we learnt a lot by facing those problems.